se-edu/addressbook-level2/README.md

 **Using Command Line**

+1. 'Build' the project using Eclipse
-1. Open the `Terminal`/`Command Prompt`
+2. Open the `Terminal`/`Command Prompt`
-2. `cd` into the project's `bin` directory
+3. `cd` into the project's `bin` directory
-3. Type `java seedu.addressbook.AddressBook`, then <kbd>Enter</kbd> to execute
+4. Type `java seedu.addressbook.AddressBook`, then <kbd>Enter</kbd> to execute
-4. Command above enables you to interact with the program through the CLI
+5. Now you can interact with the program through the CLI

 #### Viewing help : `help`
 Format: `help`